 We are not alleging corruption.
 Every party in opposition seems to claim that the party in Government is corrupt and is mismanaging the economy.
 The ISO 9001 Quality Management System will address the apparent management problems.
 The bribery amnesty and whistle-blower legislation should prevent any corrupt practices from occurring in the future.
 They will also provide a legal mechanism for those who claim to have knowledge of past corrupt practices, and a disincentive for making malicious accusations.

-6. Are you trying to destroy the other two political parties?
+6. Are you trying to destroy the two established political parties?

 Not at all.

-We are here to present you with a third political option.
-We do not want to see the demise of the other two parties, and are not encouraging you to give up your membership in them, but we are asking you to give us the opportunity to do what the others perhaps want to do, but have not.
+We are here to present you with a competent alternative political option.
+We do not want to see the demise of the other two parties, and are not encouraging you to give up your membership in them, but we are asking you to give us the opportunity to do what the others perhaps want to do, but cannot.